-American Literature I engages the student with reading, analyzing, and interpreting genres of American literature from the beginnings to the end of the American Civil War in 1865.
+American Literature I engages students in reading, analyzing, and interpreting genres of American literature from the beginnings to the end of the American Civil War in 1865.
 Literary works include fiction, poetry, drama, and novel.
-This course includes narratives from ethnically diverse authors.
-Essay responses represent literary analysis of the readings.
-No prior literature courses are required.
-(Prerequisites: EN212, EN213, or EN214). (\ Interdisciplinary Bible Course)
+This course includes texts from ethnically diverse authors.
+Students will develop a literary essay that critically analyzes a chosen text.
+(Prerequisites: EN113; and EN201, EN212, EN213, or EN214). ( Interdisciplinary Bible Course)